raganwald/braythwayt.com/_posts/2025-03-20-potsticker-engineer.md

 The Potsticker was ready.
 "Oh no, the six grand is for handling half of the process of helping them understand what a bargain twelve grand would be.
 The six grand you pocket is for the other half, negotiating and closing the deal."

 Thyme couldn't help grinning too.
 "Well, if you think six and six is fair, how about ten and ten?
 They're drawing up a contract amendment for $20,000!"
-Now they were both laughing, and in a few weeks they were back in person to install the updated software and collect what was for them at the time, a very large cheque.
+Now they were both laughing, and within a month they were back in person to install the updated software and collect the rest of the money.

 ---